-It’s a new year and time to streamline.
-There’s no better place to start than content marketing, particularly the way we create content and engage our customers with useful information.
+There’s no better place to streamline marketing initiatives than content marketing, particularly the way we create content and engage our customers with useful information.

 Too many marketers approach all customers and prospects as equal when developing content.
 That’s a mistake because customers are at different stages in the buyer’s journey (if they’re looking to buy at all), and missing the mark with content is a disservice to your brand – and your budget.